 Laminate the dough:

-NB: I have used the photos of a non-sourdough croissant dough for these stages as the method is exactly the same:
+NB: I have used the photos of my non-sourdough croissant dough for these stages as the method is exactly the same:

-(3) Shape or bash the butter into a square about 8″ by 8″ and chill until needed.
-You need the butter to be cool but slightly soft and malleable rather than too firm or brittle, so remove it from the fridge about 30 minutes or so, before you want to laminate the dough.
+(3) Shape or bash the butter into a square about 20cm by 20cm and chill until needed.
+You need the butter to be as similar a texture as the dough: cool but slightly soft and malleable rather than too firm or brittle, so remove it from the fridge about 30 minutes or so.

-(4) Roll out the chilled dough to a rectangle that is just over 16″ by 8″, with the shortest edge facing you.
+(4) Roll out the chilled dough to a rectangle that is just over 40cm by 20cm, with the shortest edge facing you.

 (5) Place the butter in the centre of the dough and bring the top and bottom flaps over the butter, sealing gently along the two side edges and top, trying not to trap air bubbles.
 Brush off the excess flour.

-(6) Roll out the dough to a long, thin rectangle – about 24″ by 8″.
+(6) Roll out the dough to a long, thin rectangle – about 20cm by 60cm.
 Fold the bottom third of the dough up and then bring the top third of the dough over this, still keeping the edges as straight as possible: as in the photos below.
 This is one turn (an envelope turn).

 (7) Cover the dough with cling film and put in the fridge for about an hour to rest and chill down.

-(8) Rotate the dough 90° (as in the photo below) and give two more turns, making sure you rest the dough in the fridge for about an hour each time.
-You have now done the three turns.
-Refrigerate the dough for at least two hours before shaping: the longer you chill it, the easier it will be to roll out the dough for shaping with the minimal pressure that is needed.
+(8) Rotate the dough 90° (as in the photo below) and give two more turns, rolling out each time to about 20cm wide, 60cm or so long and no more than 5mm thick, making sure you rest the dough in the fridge for about an hour each time.

 Shape the dough: